alschube/gnss-navigation-status/README.md

 $ sudo apt install git
 ```

-Go to the directory where you want to clone the repository
+Go to the directory where you want to clone the repository to
 ```shell
 $ cd desiredFolder/
 ```
-First clone the repository to your raspberry pi device via
+Clone it via
 ```shell
 $ git clone git@github.com:alschube/gnss-navigation-status.git
 ```

 ### __2. Interface Configuration__
 ***
-Ensure that the device is set up correctly and that GPIO Remote is activated.
+Ensure that GPIO Remote is activated.

-You can do this via GUI (see picture below)
+You can do this via GUI under Settings > Interfaces (see picture below)
 ![Raspberry Pi Config](https://gpiozero.readthedocs.io/en/stable/_images/raspi-config.png)

 or you can do it on the command line and enable  Remote GPIO.